Author – Rohit. B. Sharma

-A person may feel like they are in imminent danger and feel extremely fearful whether that is not the case.
+A person may feel like they are in imminent danger and feel extremely fearful whether or not that is the case.
 These are brief periods of intense anxiety which trigger a sensation of fear in them.
-These attacks have often been triggered either thanks to an anxiety-provoking situation or because of a mental disorder (e.g., mood disorders, substance-related disorders).
+These attacks are often been triggered either due to an anxiety-provoking situation or because of a mental health disorder (e.g., mood disorders, substance-related disorders).
 It’s not necessary that a panic attack is triggered only because of some situation.
 It also can be triggered when someone least expects it (e.g., while relaxing or sleeping).
 From this, we can very well understand how stressful a panic attack is to a person.
 They will interfere with an individual’s day-to-day activities.
 People tend to alter their lifestyles to avoid these attacks.
 Panic attacks can occur as frequently as several times daily or as rarely as some times a year.

 What are the signs & symptoms?

 The following are several of the symptoms of a panic attack: